yuvalbarak8/server/README.md

 All API requests should be made to the base URL: http://localhost:12345/

-We already connected the react to the server.
-However, We put the build of the react in the public diractory and forgot to direct app.js to that specific place.
-In order to run it correctly, just change app.use(express.static('public')) in line 15 to public/build.
+How to run: there are 2 ways:
+1) use npm start on both the server and the react
+2) use npm build on the react, copy the build file to the public dir in the server. change app.js in line 15 to use 'public/build'. use npm start on the server and open localhost in the port written in the config .env.local file (if there's problems with the port, change to one that works)

 User Endpoints:
 GET /users/:id